make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [fcrozat](https://github.com/fcrozat) for contributing support for BLE connected Johgee water timers.
 - [Doudou14](https://github.com/Doudou14) for contributing support for PC311-TY power meter, and French translation.
 - [ntrits](https://github.com/ntrits) for contributing support for 8 byte phase info variant of SmartMCB SMT-006 energy meter.
+- [xgustavoh](https://github.com/xgustavoh) for contributing support for NovaDigital 4-way switches, and single switch which was merged with the Somgom switch.